close

 Product Manager

-If you are planning to sell your house, it is important to ensure that you get the best possible price.
+When you are selling your home, you want to get the best possible price, which means ensuring that it is well maintainted and attractive to potential buyers.
+Finding and fixing any issues that might reduce the value is wise, and it is useful to think about what might cause a buyer to be unwilling to meet your valuation.
 There are many factors that can affect the price of a property, and while some of these, such as the location and size cannot be easily changed, factors related to the state of repair of the building can have a significant impact.

-When purchasing a property, the buyer will conduct a survey that assesses the state of the property and looks at what might affect the valuation.
+When purchasing a property, the buyer conducts a survey that assesses the state of the property and looks at what might affect the valuation.
 One of the key factors that the survey looks at is whether there is damp in the property.

 Damp can come from a variety of sources, and the cost to resolve the issue will vary depending on how established the damp is, and the type of damp that is present.